Engineering Hall

 Prior Coursework

-With advisor and EP Graduate Studies Committee approval, students may use up to 15 credits of prior graduate coursework that led to a relevant MS degree.
-Alternatively, with advisor and EP Graduate Studies Committee approval, students may use up to 6 credits of relevant coursework from a prior graduate program.
+With faculty advisor and Department of Mechanical Engineering Graduate Committee approval, students may transfer up to 15 credits of prior graduate coursework that led to a relevant MS degree.
+Alternatively, with advisor and the Department of Mechanical Engineering Graduate Committee approval, students may use up to 6 credits of relevant coursework from a prior graduate program.
 Please review the Graduate Program Handbook (see contact box) for information about use and restrictions to this policy.
+Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.

 Probation